ghc/ghc/docs/users_guide/runtime_control.rst

    which interprets the event log to produce a visual parallel execution profile of the program.

+-  In binary format to customized event log writer.
+This enables live analysis of the events while the program is running.

 -  As text to standard output, for debugging purposes.

 .. rts-flag:: -l <flags>

-    Log events in binary format to the file :file:`{program}.eventlog`.
+    Log events in binary format.
 Without any ⟨flags⟩ specified, this logs a default set of events, suitable for use with tools like ThreadScope.

+    Per default the events are written to :file:`{program}.eventlog` though the mechanism for writing event log data can be overriden with a custom `EventLogWriter`.

     For some special use cases you may want more control over which events are included.
 The ⟨flags⟩ is a sequence of zero or more